Adaptive Estimation of Nonparametric Geometric Graphs: Introduction

 Note that our results hold for general convolution kernels and not necessarily semidefinite positive kernels.
-Indeed, it is often assumed in the literature, see for instance \cite{ferreira2008integral,rosasco2010learning,tang2013universally,tang2017nonparametric}, that the graphon~$W$ is a semidefinite positive kernels.
-In this case, the adjacency matrix of the random graph is almost surely semidefinite positive, which is a strong requirement in Graph theory.
+Indeed, it is often assumed in the literature, see for instance \cite{ferreira2008integral,rosasco2010learning,tang2013universally,tang2017nonparametric}, that the graphon~$W$ is a semidefinite positive kernel. {If one assumes that the graphon is a positive definite kernel (leading to a RKHS representation) then the probability matrix (see Section~\ref{sec:proba}) of the random graph is almost surely semidefinite positive (by definition of positive definite kernels).
+In this case, the empirical eigenvalues (the eigenvalues of the adjacency matrix) might be negative but these negative empirical eigenvalues converge to nonnegative limiting eigenvalues as the graph size grows, which is a strong requirement.
+See also Remark~\ref{rem:RKHS} on this point.
 To bypass this limitation, our approach does not use any RKHS representation but a new non-asymptotic concentration result on the integral operator, see Theorem~\ref{thm:KG_revisited} and Corollary~\ref{cor:Canonical_Kernels}.
-The rates uncovered by these results allow us to introduce a minimax adaptive estimation procedure of the spectrum of the graphon.
+In particular, this framework is consistent with negative empirical eigenvalues clustering around negative limiting eigenvalues.} The rates uncovered by these results allow us to introduce an adaptive estimation procedure of the spectrum of the graphon.

 [3]

 From a computational point of view, Theorem~\ref{thm:TrueComplexity} enlightens on the time complexity of our estimator.
 Remarkably, the time complexity is $n^3+(R_{\max}+2)!$, that is cubic in the graph size $n$ (as any spectral method) and exponential in the number of coefficients $\bp_\ell^\star$ one has to estimate.
 The spatial complexity is quadratic in $n$ as one has to store the adjacency matrix of the graph.